 Governance, risk, and compliance (GRC) are major inhibitors for organizations moving to the cloud—and for good reason.
 Cloud environments are complex, and even a single misconfigured security group can result in a serious data breach.
 In fact, misconfigurations were the leading cause of cloud security breaches in 2020.
 This puts a lot of pressure on developer and operations teams to properly secure their services and maintain regulatory compliance.
 And to add fuel to the fire, these tasks are becoming increasingly arduous, as safe and compliant configurations must be enforced across multiple cloud platforms, consoles, and cloud security tools.
 It’s not unusual for site reliability and security engineers to lose hundreds of hours cataloguing asset inventory data and collecting relevant logs for third-party audits.

-We’re excited to announce the general availability of Cloud Security Posture Management (CSPM), a new offering within the Datadog Cloud Security Platform that makes it easy to track the compliance posture of your production environment, automate audit evidence collection, and catch misconfigurations that leave your organization vulnerable to attacks.
+We’re excited to announce the general availability of Cloud Security Posture Management (CSPM), which enables you to easily track the compliance posture of your production environment, automate audit evidence collection, and catch misconfigurations that leave your organization vulnerable to attacks.
 With support for industry-standard compliance frameworks like PCI DSS, SOC 2, and CIS (Center for Internet Security), Cloud Security Posture Management lets developers and security engineers detect misconfigurations in the context of other security threats and application performance, and prevent security issues—all from within the same Datadog platform they use every day.

 When it comes to production cloud environments, evidence for audits and compliance findings is often spread across endless streams of system and application logs, network traffic, live process telemetry, configurations, and vulnerability assessments.